stojanovic/fuckyou/README.md

 # Fuck
-Kill any process witth a simple command! (╯°□°）╯︵ ssǝɔoɹd
+Kill any process with a simple command! (╯°□°）╯︵ ssǝɔoɹd

 ## How to install